 If you are making coffee just for yourself or a small house hold this type of machine is fine.
 But if you need more speed and power, the below two options may be better for you but they will cost more.

-Heat exchange boilers are single boiler with an internal 'heat exchange' mechanism that is used to rapidly heat up the water within the machine to produce the steam needed to froth milk.
+Heat exchange boilers are single boiler with an internal 'heat exchange' mechanism that is used to heat up the water within the machine to the correct temperature to extract espresso, while the boiler is used to steam milk.

 The benefit of this type of system is that you can steam milk and extract espresso at the same time unlike single boiler machines.
 This means you save time and can also make multiple coffees at a time much easier and faster.

 The down side of the heat exchange system is that temperature stability can fluctuate as the boiler loses water faster.
 But for normal home use this is fine.
 This type of boiler is best suited for a person who wants to make multiple coffees at a time.

 Dual boiler machines are the most expensive option out of the three.
 This type of boiler is found in high end latte machines.